Hazard tree inspection programs

 Effort should be continuous

 Reacting to outbreaks of tree failures is sometimes necessary, especially when inspections have been neglected.
-But a proper program is continous.
+But a proper program is continuous.
 Annual work is planned such that sites are revisited at an interval that is deemed to be adequate as discussed above.
-If budget is limiting, this should be formally acknowledged, the inspection and treatment cycle adjusted accordingly, annual work rescheduled on that basis, and in extreme situations sites should be closed until they can be properly inspected and treated (see Treatment below).
+If budget is limiting, this should be formally acknowledged, the inspection and treatment cycle adjusted accordingly, annual work rescheduled on that basis, and in extreme situations sites should be closed until they can be properly inspected and treated.

 All decisions, training, inspections and treatments should be documented.
 Documentation of inspections should include results.
 In event of an accident that results in litigation, this helps to demonstrate organized, detailed efforts to reduce hazard and can provide evidence that particular trees were inspected.
 It also can help track the progress of the program, detect trends in disease and hazard development in the recreation sites.
 These records are more likely to help than hurt the organization in court.
-If there is no record of inspection, for legal purposes it was not done.
+If there is no record of inspection, a litigant may assert that it was not done.